January 30, 2020

 Halifax NS B3H 3A6

-The above letter was emailed by the Nova Scotia Wild Flora Society to the people listed below on January 30, 2020
+The above letter was sent by the Nova Scotia Wild Flora Society on January 30, 2020

 Original page: http://nswildflora.ca/2020/01/31/nswfs-letter-on-owls-head/